 When I was a little girl, I loved to go fishing with my daddy.
 Until he became obsessed with fly fishing, that is.
 I just couldn’t get into it.
 And I didn’t understand why he wouldn’t let me use my trusty rod and reel while he used his fly rod and flies (both of which he made by hand).
 Looking back, I understand what he already knew: You need different tools and methods for different situations.
 My rod and reel wouldn’t have been very effective in the places he wanted to fish.

 What’s that got to do with content marketing?
 A lot, especially when it comes to keywords.

 There are a ton of experts on keyword research, and they publish guides that are so detailed they make my head spin.
 And they’re not wrong.
-I wouldn’t even attempt to refute their advice, because keyword research isn’t my area of expertise.
+I wouldn’t even attempt to refute their advice, because that’s not my area of expertise.
 My area of expertise is, however, writing content that serves a client’s purpose, and I can tell you with certainty that no one is going to search for a product or service if they don’t know it exists or what to call it.
-So, while keyword best practices might be perfect for people toward the bottom of the sales funnel, they’re far less useful when it comes to people hovering around the top of the funnel — much less people who haven’t even seen the funnel yet.
+So, while keyword research best practices might be perfect for people toward the bottom of the sales funnel, they’re far less useful when it comes to people hovering around the top of the funnel — much less people who haven’t even seen the funnel yet.

 To get back to the fishing analogy, it’s no more effective to target people at the top of the funnel with expert-level topics and keywords than it is to use a surface lure to catch bottom-dwellers.